 Darkling beetles tend to walk with their heads down, as if they cannot see where they are going.
 This results in their abdomen being lifted higher than the head.
-Many stand still if disturbed, but they are capable of emitting a foul-smelling secretion from the tip of the abdomen, similar to skunks.
-This usually wards off would-be predators.
+Many stand still if disturbed, but eventually raise their back end into to air in preparation for defense.
+They are capable of discharging a foul-smelling secretion from the tip of the abdomen toward a would-be attacker.
+This advantage is also seen in skunks, so this beetle is also known as a Skunk Beetle.
+A face-full of this disgusting chemical usually scares off predators.

 A species of field mouse that feeds on Darkling Beetles has been seen to counter such an attack by holding the beetle's butt down to the ground and eating it head first.

-This type of beetle can be found roaming arid, desert areas.
-It burrows under the sand when intense daylight heats up the ground.
-Diets consist of fungi and plant matter.
+This type of beetle can be found roaming the arid Sonoran desert, especially around mesquite and oak trees.
+It burrows under the sand when intense daylight heats up the ground, and comes out at night to look for food in the cooler climate.
+Its diet consists of fungi, animal detritus and plant matter.

 Common name: Darkling Beetle